Get to know the people who make the music happen

 In February 1999, Simon moved to Whaddon in Buckinghamshire at which time, Simon was invited to join the Virtuosi GUS Band.
 Since being appointed the band’s Principal Horn, Simon has been invited to play with many other Championships Bands, including YBS, Desford Colliery Band and Grimethorpe Colliery Band.

-Simon has been a valuable member of the Horn section sitting in all three seats over the 21+ years when work life took up more of his time but the GUS band were very pleased that in 2019 Simon was able to retake the Solo Horn chair.
+Simon has been a valuable member of the Horn section sitting in all three seats over the 21+ years.

 Solo Euphonium – George Bruce